-"The global results show that the majority (54%) of millennials think that the Geneva Conventions reduce suffering in war.
-Our survey results also confirm that Australians demonstrate even greater commitment to these values, with three out of five (59%) millennials believing that the laws of war make a difference and reduce suffering," she said.
+"The global results show that the majority (54 per cent) of millennials think that the Geneva Conventions reduce suffering in war.
+Our survey results also confirm that Australians demonstrate even greater commitment to these values, with three out of five (59 per cent) millennials believing that the laws of war make a difference and reduce suffering," she said.

-The survey does, however, reveal a worrying trend that points to a lack of respect for some aspects of the laws of war, with the survey finding that more than one in four Australians (27%) believe that torturing an enemy soldier for information is acceptable despite torture being illegal under international law.
+The survey does, however, reveal a worrying trend that points to a lack of respect for some aspects of the laws of war, with the survey finding that more than one in four Australians (27 per cent) believe that torturing an enemy soldier for information is acceptable despite torture being illegal under international law.

-Overall, according to Mr Daccord, millennials living in countries at war hope for a brighter future and are willing to stand up for humanity, with three out of four people (74%) aged 20 to 35 thinking that most wars could be avoided.
+Overall, according to Daccord, millennials living in countries at war hope for a brighter future and are willing to stand up for humanity, with three out of four people (74 per cent) aged 20 to 35 thinking that most wars could be avoided.

 For more information contact: